One app for every part of your event.

 - Local by default

 - “Lah” is a particle common in Malaysian and Singaporean speech, conveying warmth and emphasis.
-JoinLah is built for Malaysian organizers and the kind of events they run.
+Joinlah is built for Malaysian organizers and the kind of events they run.
 Formats, defaults, and copy reflect that.

 - Complete states